trustnote-org/document/TR-2018-01/TrustNote-TR-2018-01.md

 ![](./TrustNote_TR_2018_01/32.png)

-The result of calculating the number of hashes blake2b - Pure JavaScript can generate: **219,743** Blake2b with the digest length of 512 bits in 5 second.
+The result of calculating the number of hashes Blake2b - Pure JavaScript can generate: **219,743** Blake2b with the digest length of 512 bits in 5 second.

-Performing the same test for the blake2s, with the input vertor of **abc** and by developing a JavaScript code available at <a href="#APPX2">Appendix2: Blake2s-PureJava-test</a>.
+Performing the same test for the Blake2s, with the input vector of **abc** and by developing a JavaScript code available at <a href="#APPX2">Appendix2: Blake2s-PureJava-test</a>.

 > 508c5e8c327c14e2e1a72ba34eeb452f37458b209ed63a294d999b4c86675982